digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/manage_domains.rst

 .. note::

     When increasing `max request size`, the sequencer nodes need to be restarted for the new value to be taken into account.
-If the synchronizer is not distributed, it means that the synchronizer node needs to be restarted.
+If the sync domain is not distributed, it means that the sync domain node needs to be restarted.

 Recover From a Small Max Request Size
 -------------------------------------